rossfion/trongate-booknotes/README.md

 I decided shortly after completing the native PHP version to rebuild this project using the Trongate PHP Framework by web developer extraordinaire David Connelly.
 This framework uses native PHP too.

 You are welcome to use the sample code in this repository for your own projects.
 If you wish to implement security features, please note that you must check the controller files to enable them as they are currently commented out.
-In other words, there is NO login facility, and you must create your own.
+In other words, there is NO login facility (apart from the default that comes with the framework), and you must create your own.
 If in doubt, check the Trongate documentation.

 While the styling does work because the app uses Trongate CSS, the CSS (from AdminLTE) in the view files is a bit messy with most classes and IDs not being used.
 Feel free to clean this up to suit your needs.